 An EdTA chapter is created in China.

-The organization has over 5,500 professional members and over 100,000 active Thespians in more than 4,500 affiliated high schools and middle schools.
-The two millionth Thespian was inducted into the organization during the fall of 2009.
+The organization has over 5,500 professional members and over 125,000 active Thespians in more than 47,500 affiliated high schools and middle schools.
+As of 2018 a total of 2.3 million Thespians have been inducted.